Skip to main content

 A pop-up is a weakly hit ball with a very steep launch angle, usually caused by contact well below the ball's center combined with a bat path that is steeper than the pitch's descent angle.

-Slow-pitch pop-ups are common because the ball is already dropping sharply, so any bat path steeper than that descent angle — often from an exaggerated uppercut or an early load that drops the back shoulder — sends the ball almost straight up instead of on a line.
+Slow-pitch pop-ups are common.
+This is because the ball is already dropping sharply.
+As a result, any bat path steeper than that descent angle.
+This means often from an exaggerated uppercut or an early load that drops the back shoulder.
+This means sends the ball almost straight up instead of on a line.
 Unlike a line drive, where the bat path roughly matches the ball's downward angle for a split second, a pop-up results from too much mismatch between the two paths at the point of contact.

 Beginner tip